ShahuPatil07/Learner-Space-Computer-Vision/Week3/CNN.md

-In previous week we had learnt about Neural Networks.
+In previous week we had learnt about Neural Networks.<br>
 This week we will learn a special kind of network called Convulsion Neural Network.

 # CONVULSION NEURAL NETWORK